 Fish Habitat Protection

-The Division of Habitat has the specific statutory responsibility of protecting freshwater habitat for anadromous fish and providing free passage for all fish in freshwater bodies (AS 16.05.841-871).
+The Habitat Section has the specific statutory responsibility of protecting freshwater habitat for anadromous fish and providing free passage for all fish in freshwater bodies (AS 16.05.841-871).
 Any activity or project that is conducted below the ordinary high water mark of an anadromous stream, or has the potential to impede fish passage, requires a Fish Habitat Permit.

 ADF&G co-manages these lands with the Alaska Department of Natural Resources (ADNR).
-The Division of Habitat ensures that activities within a Special Area are protective of fish and wildlife habitat and consistent with the purpose for which the special area was established by requiring Special Area Permits for many activities such as construction or placement of structures, natural resource development or energy exploration, and off-road use of wheeled and tracked equipment.
+The Habitat Section ensures that activities within a Special Area are protective of fish and wildlife habitat and consistent with the purpose for which the special area was established by requiring Special Area Permits for many activities such as construction or placement of structures, natural resource development or energy exploration, and off-road use of wheeled and tracked equipment.

-The Division of Habitat works with the Division of Sport Fish to update the “Catalog of Waters Important for the Spawning, Rearing, or Migration of Anadromous Fishes.”
+The Habitat Section works with the Division of Sport Fish to update the “Catalog of Waters Important for the Spawning, Rearing, or Migration of Anadromous Fishes.”
 The critically important Catalog forms the legal basis for implementation of ADF&G’s Anadromous Fish Habitat permitting program, and is a resource that provides applicants detailed information about the anadromous water bodies in the vicinity of their proposed projects.

 For more information please, visit Habitat Permits.